doersino/minecraft-server-utils/README.md

 A few utility scripts I wrote that

 1. start a [vanilla Minecraft server](https://minecraft.net/en/download/server) on system boot,
-2. keep an up-to-date backup of the world and server files,
+2. keep an up-to-date incremental backup of the world and server files,
 3. as well as daily snapshots for the history books,
 4. and optionally purge old snapshots whenever disk space runs low.